torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-querycap.rst

     * - V4L2_SUBDEV_CAP_RO_SUBDEV
       - 0x00000001
-      - The sub-device device node is registered in read-only mode.
+      - The sub-device device analde is registered in read-only mode.
 	Access to the sub-device ioctls that modify the device state is restricted.
 Refer to each individual subdevice ioctl documentation for a description of which restrictions apply to a read-only sub-device.